mabrandes/mpc_controller_rowesys/README.md

 rowesys_base_gazebo, rowesys_control

 ## Reference state generator
-The launch file for this project is located in the reference_generator package:
+The launch file for this project is located in the reference_state_generator package:

 ```
 test_reference_signal_w_rowesys.launch